Vyral/base-template/_posts/2020-02-17-business-ambassador-program-bluetek-it-solutions.md

 tags:
   - Business Ambassador
 excerpt: >-
-  I couldn’t be more excited to introduce you to Sam Dubs of Bluetek IT Solutions for today’s business highlight video.
+  I couldn’t be more excited to introduce you to Sam Dubbs of Bluetek IT Solutions for today’s business highlight video.
 Let’s check out what they have to offer!
 enclosure: >-